IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/integrating/installing-tomtom-digital-cockpit-on-hardware.md

 ### Phone

-To automatically configure TomTom Digital Cockpit as the default dialer app, set TomTom Digital Cockpit as the default dialer in system settings (Settings->Apps & Notifications->Default apps).
+To automatically configure TomTom Digital Cockpit as the default dialer app, set TomTom Digital Cockpit as the default dialer in system settings (Settings > Apps & Notifications > Default apps).

 Pair a phone with Bluetooth and ensure that all necessary profiles (such as Phone calls, Media audio, Text messages and Contact Sharing) are enabled by tapping on the phone name in settings.
-You should thereafter be able to use the phone from TomTom Digital Cockpit.
+You should thereafter be able to use this phone from TomTom Digital Cockpit.